ZNielsen/PodRacer/README.md

 - **Integrates new episodes** - Once you catch up, PodRacer integrates the new episodes as they are published, seamlessly transferring you over to the "normal" listening experience.
 - **Self hosted** - complete autonomy over your feeds.

-PodRacer is most useful if you prefer to listen to your podcasts as they are published (i.e. they are dropped into a feed, and you just lisen in order).
+PodRacer is most useful if you prefer to listen to your podcasts as they are published (i.e. they are dropped into a feed, and you just listen in order).
 It lets legacy content seamlessly fit into the stream of contemporary content.

 Tests were done against [Overcast](https://apps.apple.com/us/app/overcast/id888422857) ([info](https://overcast.fm/podcasterinfo)).
 Other podcast players might have quirks I didn't see.
 Feel free to file a github issue and I'll do what I can to fix it up.